 Independent database server

-distributed deployment server with container and virtualization technologynot used in experimental
+A Linux-based distributed deployment server with container and virtualization technology (not used in experimental phase)

 Data analysis server and other micro services

-user-end or test-end, we require PC and mobile devices to test all web pages and functions to on various browsers.
+At the user-end or tester-end, we require PC and mobile devices to test all system web pages and functions to verify correct operation on various browsers.

 4.1.2 Software Requirements

 The complexity of software requirements is much higher than that of hardware.
 All algorithms, technical details and functional requirements are implemented and verified by software programming.
-We can use the normal web development environment, tools, languages and related SDK implement.
+We can use the normal web development environment, tools, languages and related SDKs for implementation.

 MVC Design Pattern

-MVC pattern is classic design pattern in software engineering.
+The Model-View-Controller (MVC) pattern is a classic design pattern in software engineering.
 It was first proposed by Trygve Reenskaug in 1978[], and later became popular in web development area.
-A framework based on this design pattern can be called MVC framework.
+A framework based on this design pattern can be called a MVC framework.
 All the development and implementation described in this thesis are based on this design pattern.
 In other words, the search engine system in this project adopts MVC framework.
 MVC separates model, view and controller.
 In actual development, model is data level, view is front-end, and controller is the business logic.
 MVC design pattern can achieve high cohesion and low coupling, and it separates data, view and business logic.
-MVC improves development efficiency, code cleanliness, and higher scalability.
-The purpose of using this is to make the search engine easy to optimize and expand function in the experiment.
+MVC improves development efficiency, code cleanliness, and enables higher scalability.
+The purpose of using this pattern is to make the search engine easy to optimize and to expand functionality in the experimental phase.

 Related application software

-MVC framework based on Node and .
+MVC framework based on Node.js and the Express web framework.

-The view layer is based on VUEalso called front endusers.
+The view layer is based on VUE; also called the front end for application users.

 Reverse proxy server and HTTP server based on Nginx.

-MySQL database store large of data generated for the search engine system.
+MySQL relational database to store large amounts of data generated for the search engine system.

-Redis non-relational database which stores data in memory used as cache in our design.
+Redis non-relational database which stores data in memory; used as cache in our design.

 4.1.3 Non-functional Requirements

-To build a real search engine system, there are more requirements, such as non-functional.
-While we all our prototyp, they are listed here for completeness.
+To build a real-world search engine system, there are more requirements to consider, such as non-functional requirements.
+While we did not consider all non-functional requirements for our prototype, they are listed here for completeness.

 Performance

-Google 100 billion searches per month[].
-That means the average day is at least 3 billion, based on statistics.
-Our learning resource search engine doesneed such high search performance because we are targeting one special area, instead of all users and resources on the Internet.
+Google processes 100 billion searches per month[].
+That means the average searches per day is at least 3 billion, based on 2012 statistics.
+Our learning resource search engine does not need such high search performance because we are targeting one special area, instead of all users and resources on the Internet.

-2017, there more than 30 million children Google education apps[],not including college students and adults our system need to accommodate 60 million users per day.
-More formally, DAU (Daily Active User) at least 60 million.
-To accommodate extra requests from increasing DAU, we raise the performance bottleneck to 100 million DAU in our development plan.
+In 2017, there were more than 30 million children using Google education apps[],not including college students and adults.
+Based on this, we estimated that our system would need to accommodate 60 million users per day, i.e., two times the 2017 figure.
+More formally, DAU (Daily Active User) would be at least 60 million.
+To accommodate extra requests from increasing DAU, we raised the performance bottleneck to 100 million DAU in our development plan.

 Reliability

-The services .
-To ensure users search results within 1 second after starting search, the response speed should be less than 1 second for each query.
+The services must operate continuously with minimal interruption.
+To ensure that users receive search results within 1 second after starting a search, the service response speed should be less than 1 second for each query.
+A rapid recovery plan for crashed servers is needed.

 Security

-layer security:
+The layers of system security are as follows:

-Firewall between server nodes, access control blacklist whitelist
+Firewall between server nodes, with iptables access controls using blacklists and whitelists.

-Data backup to prevent data loss disaster.
+Data backups performed to prevent data loss in case of disasters.

-main servers crash
+Co-located servers to ensure availability, in case the main search servers crash.

 Business layer security:

-business logic are listed below
+The business logic-level security protections are listed below:

 User verification